MyadaRoshdi/P3/writeup.md

 To train the model, I used the following values:

-Type of optimizer: AdamOptimizer
+* Type of optimizer: AdamOptimizer

-number of epochs: 3
+* number of epochs: 3

-steering correction : 0.2 left and 0.2 right
+* steering correction : 0.2 left and 0.2 right

+* batch_size = 32

+**NOTE**  All parameters data has been chosen empirically.

 #### 2.4.
 Appropriate training data
 **Question7: Is the training data chosen appropriately?**

 Training data was chosen to keep the vehicle driving on the road.
+My data was a compination of the following:

+1) Sample training data supported by project

+2) 3- full tracks of center lane driving
+ Here is an example image of center lane driving:

+![alt text][image2]

+3) Recovering from the left and right sides

+4) 1- counterclock wise track

-I used a combination of center lane driving, recovering from the left and right sides.
-I also combined images from  Centeral Camera, left and right Camera with steering angle correction = 0.2.
+I also combined images from  central Camera, left and right Camera with steering angle correction = 0.2.
+To augment the data , I also flipped images and angles from central camera.
+For example, here is an image that has then been flipped:I finally randomly shuffled the data set and put 20% of the data into a validation set.

-For details about how I created the training data, see the next section.
+Overall, my datasets sizes are:

+- Training dataset size = 39,572 images

+- Validation dataset size = 9,896 images

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was 3 as when I increase, the loss starts to increase, so I stopped by 3-epochs.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

+**NOTE** Collecting data in this project is really very challenging, specially on my 64-bit windows and using keys, I would suggest to use video games handhelds for more controlling and smooth driving.